Employment Aggressively Fighting for Our Clients

 Let Us Protect Your Rights

 When you retain Williams And Seemen to represent you, we will take the time to listen to and closely examine your needs and explain your legal options in detail.
 From there, we can devise an effective legal strategy that pursues damages and remedies while tirelessly litigating for the best possible outcome on your behalf.
+It doesn't matter where you are in the Encino area, we are ready to help.

 Our team takes your concerns seriously and genuinely care about your success.
 Please schedule your free case review online or by calling (818) 536-7776 as soon as possible.
 We’re ready to fight.

 • People v.
-Claiborne All Charges Dismissed
+Nguyen All Charges Dismissed

 • People v.
 D. Johnson All Charges Dismissed